Effective Radius of a Discrete Moving Polymer: Lower Bound on the Partition Function

 \section{Lower Bound on the Partition Function}

 In this section, we analyze the behavior of the partition function $Z_T$ and derive a rigorous lower bound.
 To this end, we construct a penalized path by introducing a drift term, following the methodology outlined in Section 3 of \cite{bolthausen1990self}, which we will define precisely below.
-This approach is standard: under the tilted measure induced by the drift, Jensen’s inequality is applied to estimate the lower tail probability of the path possessing the prescribed drift.
-We observe that adding a constant drift suffices to establish our main result in the discrete setting, even though this effectively shifts the solution to equation \eqref{sol} horizontally.
+This approach is standard: under the tilted measure induced by the drift, Jensen's inequality is applied to estimate the lower tail probability of the path possessing the prescribed drift.

-The Gaussian random variables $\xi(t,j)$ in \eqref{noise} are assumed to be independent indexed by discrete time $t$ and spatial coordinate $j$.
-Denote by $\Lambda(a)$ the log-moment generating function of $\xi$, defined as
+The Gaussian random variables $\xi(t,j)$ in \eqref{noise} are assumed to be independent, indexed by discrete time $t$ and spatial coordinate $j$.
+Let $\Lambda(a)$ denote the log-moment generating function of $\xi$, defined by

 where the expectation is taken with respect to the standard Gaussian distribution $P(y):=P_T(\xi\leq y)$.
-We introduce a tilted probability measure $\widehat{P}_T^{(a)}$ defined by its Radon-Nikodym derivative with respect to $P_T$:
+Adding a constant drift merely induces a horizontal shift in the solution of \eqref{sol}.
+Motivated by \cite{mueller2022scaling}, we therefore introduce the tilted probability measure $\widehat{P}_T^{(a)}$, corresponding to a drift $a>4\pi^2 d J^{-1/2}$ in the direction of $\phi_1(j)$ in \eqref{kernel_notation}, through its Radon-Nikodym derivative with respect to $P_T$: